maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Ultimately, it's a collection of edges that are all pairwise spacelike with one another.
 And indeed, we can create such patches in a match-all system just like in any other system.

-However, we need to discuss in more detail what it means exactly for the two events to be spacelike, branchlike, or timelike.
+However, we need to discuss in more detail what it means exactly for the two events or edges to be spacelike, branchlike, or timelike.

 ## Event Separation